Indigo-gg/llmscivis/README.md

 ### Structure-Aware RAG

-The retrieval system of LLM4VIS not only retrieves software code but also explicitly models pipeline structure, module compatibility, and execution order.
+The retrieval system of SivPolit not only retrieves software code but also explicitly models pipeline structure, module compatibility, and execution order.
 Compared to naive text retrieval, this structure-aware method improves pipeline executability.

 ### Correction Cost Metric

-LLM4VIS introduces the **Correction Cost** metric to measure the amount of manual intervention required to obtain a valid pipeline.
+SivPolit introduces the **Correction Cost** metric to measure the amount of manual intervention required to obtain a valid pipeline.
 Compared to simple executability metrics, correction cost better reflects the actual usability of the generated pipeline.

 ### Human-in-the-Loop Interactive Insights

-LLM4VIS is not a fully automated system but a platform for human-computer interactive insights.
+SivPolit is not a fully automated system but a platform for human-computer interactive insights.
 Users can inspect retrieval scores, check generated pipeline steps, execute pipelines in the browser, and continuously provide feedback to improve the pipeline.

 ## FAQ